axuno/TournamentCalendar/TournamentCalendar/wwwroot/Collect/readme.txt

-Import files go into this folder
+Collected tourney files go into this folder